Eppo-exp/eppo-docs/docs/experiments/holdouts.md

 **This is a beta feature.**

-Eppo's Holdout Analysis allows your company to validate the impact of Experimentation.
+Eppo's Holdout Analysis allows your company to independently verify the impact of decisions made with experiments over a period of time.

 This functionality offers the ability to set a holdout audience in feature flags that keeps an audience isolated from all active experiments, and measures metric changes for the holdout audience versus an audience that only experiences winning experiments.